How to Divide Retirement Assets During Divorce

 How Taxes Impact Dividing Assets

 There are two categories of assets to equalize: retirement or taxable assets, and non-retirement or after-tax assets.
 RRSPs, LIRA accounts and pensions fall into the former category, while everything else falls into the latter category.
 One of the main reasons there are two categories is because retirement assets have an embedded tax component in their value, while this is not generally true for the non-retirement assets.
-You cannot compare a $100,000 RRSP with $100,000 of equity in a matrimonial home, because the cash in the matrimonial home does not attract taxes when the home is sold, whereas you pay taxes on the withdrawal of the RRSP.
+You cannot compare a $100,000 RRSP with $100,000 of equity in a family home, because the cash in the family home does not attract taxes when the home is sold, whereas you pay taxes on the withdrawal of the RRSP.
 In order to compare “apples and apples”, you would need to tax discount the RRSP by the amount of the anticipated taxes which would be payable on liquidation.
-For example, assuming a tax rate of 30%, the $100,000 RRSP would only have a value of $70,000 on an after-tax basis, compared to the $100,00 value of equity in the matrimonial home.
+For example, assuming a tax rate of 30%, the $100,000 RRSP would only have a value of $70,000 on an after-tax basis, compared to the $100,00 value of equity in the family home.

 How to Ensure Divisions Are Equal

 If you agree to receive an equalization payment as an RRSP rollover, as opposed to a cash payment, you are not receiving an equal division of the assets and debts.
 This is because the RRSP rollover should be paid in after-tax cash instead of before-tax RRSP funds.
 The difference is the notional tax discount relating to the RRSP rollover amount.
 In order to equalize this underpayment of what you would otherwise be entitled to receive you could make an adjustment in relation to your pension.
 Again, because this is a pre-tax amount (taxes will be paid when the funds are withdrawn) the value of the pension value needs to be tax discounted.